dkelosky/jest-stare/README.md

-# Jest HTML Repoter
+# Jest HTML Reporter
-HTML Jest reporter.
+Jest HTML reporter (for people that hate plain-text).

 ## WIP
 This is a work in progress project and contributions are welcome.